detekoi/live-notify/README.md

-# Twitch Stream Discord Notifier
+# Live Notify for Twitch and Discord

 A Python script that polls the Twitch API to detect when a channel goes live and sends customized notifications to a Discord webhook.